giograf/repsikka/README.md

 ```HTML
 <body ng-app="repsikkaApp">
 ```
-(the ng-app="repsikka" makes the angular work with the page you are working on)
+(the ng-app="repsikkaApp" makes the angular work with the page you are working on)

 - Lastly, you can get the topbar simply by putting a page-heading attribute inside a div element.
 Make sure you have navbar classes marked for the element, to make the navbar work properly!
 ```HTML